Corporate Governance

 Assessment Relating to the Board's Effectiveness

-Each year, the Company conducts a survey for Directors and Audit and Supervisory Board members to assess the effectiveness of the Board of Directors.
+Every year, the Company conducts a survey to evaluate the effectiveness of the Board of Directors for directors and Audit and Supervisory Board members, and to evaluate the effectiveness of the Board of Directors.

 Support for and Collaboration with Directors and Audit and Supervisory Board Members

-Opportunities to deepen understanding of the Company’s business
+Opportunities to Deepen Understanding of the Company's Business

 Grasp External Trends on Economic, Environmental, and Social Topics